sjg20/u-boot-concept/doc/develop/bootflow.rst

 Configuration
 -------------

-The bootdevice/bootflow feature can be enabled with `CONFIG_BOOTDEVICE`.
+The bootdev/bootflow feature can be enabled with `CONFIG_BOOTDEV`.
 Each type of bootflow has its own CONFIG option also.
-For example, `CONFIG_BOOTDEVICE_DISTRO` enables support for distro boot.
+For example, `CONFIG_BOOTDEV_DISTRO` enables support for distro boot.

 Command interface